-- (10) Independent auditor's report: The independent auditor's report for state agencies, district attorneys, district courts, and the educational institutions created by New Mexico Constitution Article XII, Sec.
+(10) Independent auditor's report: The independent auditor's report for state agencies, district attorneys, district courts, and the educational institutions created by New Mexico Constitution Article XII, Sec.
 11 shall include an emphasis of matter paragraph referencing the summary of significant accounting principles disclosure regarding the reporting agency.
 The emphasis of matter paragraph shall indicate that the financial statements are not intended to present the financial position and changes in financial position of the primary government, the state of New Mexico, but just the financial position and the changes in financial position of the department.
-The emphasis of matter paragraph shall follow the example provided in AAG SLV 15.103 example A-17. - Budgetary basis for state agencies: the state budget is adopted on the modified accrual basis of accounting except for accounts payable accrued at the end of the fiscal year that do not get accrued by the statutory deadline per Section 6-10-4 NMSA 1978.
+The emphasis of matter paragraph shall follow the example provided in AAG SLV 16.103 ex.
+A-17.

+Budgetary basis for state agencies: the state budget is adopted on the modified accrual (11)basis of accounting except for accounts payable accrued at the end of the fiscal year that do not get accrued by the statutory deadline per Section 6-10-4 NMSA 1978.
 Those accounts payable that do not get paid timely or accrued by the statutory deadline shall be paid out of the next year's budget.
-If an agency needs to recognize additional accounts payable amounts that were not accrued by the statutory deadline, then the budgetary statements and the fund financial statements require a reconciliation of expenditures, as discussed at Subsection O of 2.2.2.10 NMAC.
+If an agency needs to recognize additional accounts payable amounts that were not accrued by the statutory deadline, then the budgetary statements and the fund financial statements require a reconciliation of expenditures, as discussed at Subsection Q of Section 2.2.2.10 NMAC.
 All transactions are recorded in the state's book of record, SHARE, under the modified accrual basis of accounting except for accounts payable not meeting the statutory deadline; therefore, the "actual" expenditures in the budgetary comparison schedules equal the expenditures as recorded in SHARE for the fund.
 Encumbrances related to single year appropriations lapse at year end.
 Appropriation periods are sometimes for periods in excess of 12 months (multiple-year appropriations).
 When multiple-year appropriation periods lapse, the authority for the related budgets also lapse and encumbrances can no longer be charged to those budgets.
 The legal level of budgetary control shall be disclosed in the notes to the financial statements.
-Per Section 9 of Subsection C of the General Appropriation Act of 2016, all agencies, including legislative agencies, may request category transfers among personal services and employee benefits, contractual services and other.
+Per Subsection C of Section 9 of the General Appropriation Act of 2017, all agencies, including legislative agencies, may request category transfers among personal services and employee benefits, contractual services and other.
 Therefore, the legal level of budgetary control is the appropriation program level (A-Code, P-Code, and Z-Code).
 A-Codes pertain to capital outlay appropriations (general obligation/severance tax or state general fund).
 P-Codes pertain to program/operating funds.
 Z-Codes pertain to special appropriations.
-The IPA shall compare total expenditures for each program to the program's approved final budget to evaluate compliance. - (12) Budgetary comparisons of state agencies shall show the original and final appropriated budget (same as final budget approved by DFA), the actual amounts on the budgetary basis, and a column with the variance between the final budget and actual amounts.
-If a state agency presents budgetary comparisons by fund, the appropriation program code(s) (A-Code, P-Code, and Z-Code) shall be reported on the budgetary comparison schedule. - (a) STO administers the debt service funds for various bond issues that are obligations of the state of New Mexico.
-STO does not report in its departmental financial statements bonds payable that are obligations of the state of New Mexico.
-These payables and the related bond face amounts (proceeds) are reported in the state's CAFR.
-The note disclosures associated with STO's departmental financial statements shall explain that, by statute, STO is responsible for making the state's bond payments and keeping the related records; however, it is not responsible for the related debt, the state is.
-Additionally, the note disclosures associated with STO's departmental financial statements shall refer the reader to detailed SI in the STO audit report and the statewide CAFR.
-The STO departmental financial statements shall include SI regarding the state of New Mexico bond obligations.
-The SI schedules shall show; - (i) the beginning and end-of-year bond payable balances, increases and decreases (separately presented), and the portions of each bond issuance that are due within one year, as required by GASBS 34.119; - (ii) the details of debt service requirements to maturity, as required by
+The IPA shall compare total expenditures for each program to the program's approved final budget to evaluate compliance.

+(12) Budgetary comparisons of state agencies shall show the original and final appropriated budget (same as final budget approved by DFA), the actual amounts on the budgetary basis, and a column with the variance between the final budget and actual amounts.
+If a state agency presents budgetary comparisons by fund, the appropriation program code(s) (A-Code, P-Code, and Z-Code) shall be reported on the budgetary comparison schedule.